ryanwilsonperkin/ryanwilsonperkin.com/_posts/2014-02-02-co-op-at-research-in-motion.md

 ---
 layout: post
-title: Co-op at Reseach In Motion
+title: Co-op at Research In Motion
 ---

 When I was in the fifth grade, I bought a copy of Interplay's "Learn to